March 722 (Formula B) car-by-car histories

 Formula B March 722s in 1975

 By 1975, most 722s were approaching the end of their useful lives.
 Of the five 722s for which chassis numbers were known during the 1972 season: Gerald Lieberg still raced 722/20; Ed Villa still had 722/23; Robert Hall still had 722/27; Dick Doherty still had 722/33; and Harold Millar still had 722/43.
-Of the 14 unidentified cars, we had already lost track of eight: those of Chuck and Jim Sarich, Chuck Dietrich and Tom Outcault after the 1972 season; and those of Seb Barone, Wayne Ricciardi, Dale Lang, and Bill Mairs after the 1973 season.
-Of the six we had been able to track into 1974, William Kautz, Byron Hatten and Bob Tracy all retained their cars for 1975, but the cars of Wink Bancroft, Ted Thomas and Al Lader are all unknown after 1974.
-Of the five mystery cars first seen in 1973, Jim Hall and Steve Jizmagian retained their cars into 1975, but Chuck Hansen's, Ted Roman's and Bunny Ribbs' had all disappeared.
-Five of the six mystery cars first seen in 1974 were retained all the way through 1975, but there is some uncertainty about Max Sebba acquiring a newer March.
+Of the 15 unidentified cars, we had already lost track of eight: those of Chuck and Jim Sarich, Chuck Dietrich and Tom Outcault after the 1972 season; and those of Seb Barone, Wayne Ricciardi, Dale Lang, and Bill Mairs after the 1973 season.
+Of the seven we had been able to track into 1974, William Kautz, Byron Hatten, Bob Tracy and Russ Mayberry all retained their cars for 1975, but the cars of Wink Bancroft, Ted Thomas and Al Lader are all unknown after 1974.
+Of the four mystery cars first seen in 1973, Steve Jizmagian retained his car into 1975, but James Modrall's ex-Chuck Hansen car, Ted Roman's, and Bunny Ribbs' had all disappeared after 1974.
+Four of the five mystery cars first seen in 1974 were retained all the way through 1975, but there is some uncertainty about Max Sebba acquiring a newer March.

 Two new mystery 722s appears in 1975, the car of Doug Turner at the start of the southern Californian season, and the car entered in the Pro series by Rick Shea for Vern Schuppan to drive.
 Shea told Chris Townsend that the car had come from the Canadian series, and its SCCA number indicates that it had not raced in SCCA events prior to 1975.
 The only North American 722 that had not appeared in SCCA races by the end of 1974 was the Ric Forest/Al Lader car, which had not been seen since 1973.